chelooloo/Python_CodeAcademy/README.md

 ### 9. This Is Jeopardy
    :Write several functions that investigate a dataset of Jeopardy. questions and answers.
 Filter the dataset for topics, compute the average difficulty of those questions, and train to become the next Jeopardy champion

+### 10. EDA: Diagnosing Diabetes
+   : Use your EDA skills to help inspect, clean, and validate the data.